anilzen/anilzen.github.io/content/post/2023/waves-on-unbounded-domains/index.md

 The waves leave the spacetime smoothly through the outer boundaries, which correspond to the two infinities at either side.
 The solution at these boundaries is the radiative field.
 No extrapolation is necessary!
 Combining the spatial compactification with a suitable time transformation solved both the boundary and the radiation problems.

-The time transformation that we derived from the characteristic-preservation property is not unique.
+The time transformation that we used is not unique.
 There are many other options.
 These time functions are called *hyperboloidal*.
 Below is the generalization.

 ## Hyperboloidal compactification
 Hyperboloidal compactification consists of a spatial compactification